vertcoin-project/VertDocs/docs/Wallets/Paper-Wallets.md

 # Vertcoin Paper Wallets

 A paper wallet is an offline wallet that can be created to store vertcoin.
 Once created, you can send coins to the public address associated with your wallet for offline storage.
-Paper wallets are prefect for gifting small amounts to friends and family.
+Paper wallets are perfect for gifting small amounts to friends and family.

 ## Getting Started